TransistorFM/podcastindustry.org/README.md

 - IAB Australia Podcast Advertising Market Report (2023)[^3]
 - WARC Global Advertising Trends Report (2023)[^4]
 - Oberlo Digital Ad Spend by Country Report (2023)[^5]
-- DWNLOAD Q3 2024 Report: Highlights stronger-than-expected growth with significant increases in programmatic ad sales and political advertising [^17]
+- DWNLOAD Q3 2024 Report: Highlights stronger-than-expected growth with significant increases in programmatic ad sales and political advertising [^18]
-- SiriusXM, iHeartMedia, and Acast financials indicating growth above industry averages [^18]
+- SiriusXM, iHeartMedia, and Acast financials indicate growth above industry averages [^19]

 Rationale:
 The IAB study provides a concrete figure for the U.S. market at $1.9 billion.
-To estimate the global market, we analyzed data from multiple sources (above).
+We analyzed data from multiple sources (above) to estimate the global market.

 Based on this data, we estimate that the U.S. represents approximately 60-65% of the global podcast advertising market.
 This estimate is based on these findings: